 Benefits of Growing Cucumbers on a Fence

-Cucumbers naturally want to climb, but often in the home garden, we don’t provide any support for them and they sprawl on the ground.
+Cucumbers naturally want to climb, but often in the home garden, we don’t provide any support and they sprawl on the ground.
 One of the greatest advantages of cucumber fences is the fact that they save a significant amount of space in the garden by allowing the cucumbers to follow their climbing nature.

 When you grow cucumbers on a fence, you not only save space but create a healthier environment for the cucumbers to grow.
-By planting cucumbers on a fence, there is better airflow around the plant, which helps prevent powdery mildew and other diseases.
+By planting cucumbers on a fence, there’s better airflow around the plant, which helps prevent powdery mildew and other diseases.
 Growing cucumbers on a fence also helps to hold them out of the reach of garden pests that may damage the fruit.